-Internal talks: Tuesdays at 4:30 pm during the academic year (not scheduled during a faculty search)
+Training Seminars: Mondays at 11:00 am during the academic year (not scheduled during a faculty search)

 As a part of their training, graduate students are required to give research seminars several times during their time in the program, following a regular rotation.
-These seminars occur during the academic year on Tuesdays.
-Post-docs may also be invited to give an internal seminar.
+These seminars occur during the academic year on Mondays.
+Postdocs may also be invited to give an internal seminar.
 These talks are a good opportunity to learn first-hand how to give a good seminar and also to learn more about what your fellow graduate students are doing in the lab.
 Faculty attend these seminars and stay after to provide feedback on the presentation and content.